-i) Trade receivables: Refer note 13
+i) Trade receivables: Refer note 11

-Opening balance as on 1 April 2019
+Opening balance as on 1 April 2019 1.78

-Closing balance as on 31 March 2020
+Closing balance as on 31 March 2020 5.85

-29.91

-ii) Unbilled revenue: Refer note 9
+ii) Unbilled revenue : Refer note 8

-Opening balance as on 1 April 2019
+Opening balance as on 1 April 2019 4.82

-Closing balance as on 31 March 2020
+Closing balance as on 31 March 2020 6.67

-0.81

-- b) The Company does not have any contract asset as at 31 March 2020. - c) The contract liability amount from contracts with customers is given below:
+b) The Company does not have any contract asset as at 31 March 2020 and 31 March 2019.

+c) The contract liability amount from contracts with customers is given below:

 Advance from customers: Refer note 21

-Opening balance as on 1 April 20199.21Closing balance as on 31 March 20206.67
+Opening balance as on 1 April 2019 0.24

+Closing balance as on 31 March 2020 0.20

-Revenue recognised in the reporting period that was included in the contract liability balance at the beginning of the period
+Revenue recognised in the reporting period that was included in the contract liability balance at the beginning of the period 0.18

-- 40 The financial statements have not been authenticated by a Company Secretary as required by the provisions of Section 203 of the Companies Act, 2013, as the Company is in the process of appointing a whole time company secretary. - 41 The previous year's figures have been re-grouped/ reclassified, where necessary to confirm to current year's classification.
+40 Impact of Covid-19

+In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.

+The Company has taken into account, impact if any, on its financial statement captions based on internal and external information upto the date of approval of the financial statements by the Board of Directors.
+The actual impact of the global health pandemic may be different from that which has been estimated, as the COVID -19 situation evolves in India and globally.
+The Company will continue to closely monitor any material changes to future economic conditions.

+The accompanying notes are an integral part of these financial statements

+Firm's registration number: 101248W/W -100022